 Artist Diploma

-The TCU School of Music Artist Diploma applications for Fall 2023 admission is now open.
+The TCU School of Music Artist Diploma applications for Fall 2025 opens September 1, 2024.

 TCU’s artist diploma provides intensive study and performance opportunities under the guidance of master teachers in preparation for a performance career.
 This program accepts only the most advanced and gifted performers who demonstrate serious potential to become concert artists through their performance and credentials.

-The artist diploma is a three-year program in Piano and Strings; two-year in Voice/Opera (Please note: The Voice/Opera Artist Diploma program is only seeking mezzo-soprano and tenor applicants for the Fall of 2023) and Winds/Percussion, available in a post-baccalaureate track.
+The artist diploma is a 2.5-year program in Piano; two-year in Voice/Opera, Winds/Percussion, and Strings.
+The artist diploma is only available in a post-baccalaureate track.

 An audition is required.
 Admission to the program is allowed only upon the recommendation of the appropriate applied studio faculty and the approval of the School of Music director.